nkuwangfeng/encoder_imu_ekf_ros/README.md

 ![GitHub Logo](/results/Motion.png)

-Clone into your catkin worskpace.
+Instructions:
+1. clone package into catkin_ws/src
-catkin_make
+2. catkin_make
-roslaunch encoder_imu_ekf_ros cpp_aided_nav.launch
+3. roslaunch encoder_imu_ekf_ros cpp_aided_nav.launch
-subscribes to /imu/data for IMU data
-subscribes to /wheels for encoder data (int64 array of encoder ticks)
-open rviz, create an axis with frame IMU to see the rover driving around.
+4. open rviz, create an axis with frame IMU to see the rover driving around.

 External packages needed: eigen

+- subscribes to /imu/data for IMU data
+- subscribes to /wheels for encoder data (int64 array of encoder ticks)

 Edit noise parameters in code file as necessary.
 Will move all parameters to launch file soon.
 Takes 5 seconds to initialize IMU orientation.